Alfred Kohlberg: Propaganda war

 In 1946, Kohlberg joined the American China Policy Association (ACPA), an anti-communist organization that supported the government of Republic of China under Chiang Kai-shek, as chairman.
 Kohlberg denied that he had set up ACPA to neither counter nor spite IPR.

 The same year, he funded the magazine Plain Talk in 1946, intended to rebut the claims made by the China Hands and support the Nationalist Government of Chiang.
 In 1947, he funded the newsletter Counterattack.
 He was a co-founder of the American Jewish League Against Communism.
 Both organizations published pieces that decried IPR and people associated with it, e.g., Owen Lattimore.

 Personal life and death

 Kohlberg married Jane Myers in 1921 and had two daughters and two sons.
-The youngest was Lawrence Kohlberg (1927-1987), noted American psychologist.
+The youngest was psychologist Lawrence Kohlberg.

 Kohlberg was a Bronxville neighbor of his biographer, Joseph C. Keeley, who recorded that "Kohlberg was of course annoyed at the vicious smears that were aimed at him during his lifetime."

 Kolberg died on April 7, 1960, in New York City.
+Myers died in 1968.